September 15, 2015

 Cancer refers to the abnormal and uncontrolled growth of certain cells that can get in the way of normal body functions.
 Cancer can spread (metastasize) from where it starts growing to other organs and parts of the body.
 Cancer can destroy healthy cells and cause illness and death.

 A healthy immune system helps to prevent cancer.
-Because those living with HIV (HIV+) have weakened immune systems, it is easier for HIV+ people to become ill with several kinds of cancer.
-HIV+ people are more likely to be infected with viruses that can lead to cancer.
+Because those living with HIV (HIV+) have weakened immune systems, it is easier for people living with HIV to become ill with several kinds of cancer.
+People living with HIV are more likely to be infected with viruses that can lead to cancer.
 These viruses include:

 The following types of cancer lead to an AIDS diagnosis: Kaposi's sarcoma, certain types of lymphoma, and cervical cancer.
-Other non-AIDS defining cancers for which HIV+ people are at increased risk include anal, liver, and lung cancer.
+Other non-AIDS defining cancers for which people living with HIV are at increased risk include anal, liver, and lung cancer.
 All of these are explained in detail below.

 KS was one of the most common opportunistic infections (OIs) in the early days of the AIDS epidemic.